 - Accept multiple payment options

-If your customer hasn’t paid on time, and you need fast funding to meet your operational costs, then you can apply for a short-term loan at SharpShooter Funding©.
+If your customer hasn’t paid on time, and you need fast funding to meet your operational costs, then you can apply for a short-term funding at SharpShooter Funding©.
 This sum can be paid back anywhere from three to 18 months.
 Apply for an amount that you feel comfortable paying back because short-term funds can be more expensive.

 Alternatively, if you have credit issues and a short-term cash crunch that doesn’t affect your operational costs, then consider applying for a merchant cash advance.
 Here are some of the benefits of a merchant cash advance (MCA) when you apply at SharpShooter Funding©: